mwahba13/QuidditchSwarm/README.md

 **Buddy System** - Gryffindor's are like crips, they like to stick together.
 ![Buddy System Gif](GIFS/BuddySys.gif)

-**Buddy System** - Gryffindor's like to stick together...maybe a bit too much.

 ### Slyther Traits
 **Bruiser** - Slytherins are generally not nice.
 This trait causes players to try and ram the opposing players into submission ( ͡° ͜ʖ ͡°)